SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 Readability

 - The ***English Standard Version (ESV)*** remains the closest to unseating the LSB for *Primary Bible* selection.
-I ended up choosing the LSB over the ESV for the bracketing of alternate texts, and the restoration of the covenant name of God (Yahweh) in the Old Testament.
+I ended up choosing the LSB over the ESV for the bracketing of omitted texts, and the restoration of the covenant name of God (Yahweh) in the Old Testament.
 The ESV lacks these features, but is one of the most readable formally equivalent translations of all time.

 - The ***New Living Translation (NLT)*** is the most readable version of the Bible on earth without compromise.